VBA Management Development Program

 Darian Fisher, Southern Bank and Trust Company, MDP Class of 2019

-We have sent employees to all five years of MDP and it has been a great investment for them personally as well as us corporately.
+We have sent employees to each year of MDP since it began and it has been a great investment for them personally as well as us corporately.
 The curriculum is well designed and delivered.
 The collaborative approach builds great statewide relationships.

 Jeff Szyperski, Chairman, President & CEO, Chesapeake Bank